Molecular GNNs: Learning on Atoms and Bonds

 Level 4: Equivariant GNNs

-EGNN: distance-based messages + equivariant coordinate updates.
-Simple, fast, effective for energy prediction.
+EGNN: invariant distance-based messages plus equivariant coordinate updates.
+Simple, fast, effective for energies and forces; blind to chirality.

 Benchmarks